 In this paper, we propose that the soon-to-launch SWOT satellite will provide enough hydraulic measurements to analyze the temporal dynamics of k600, and therefore allow for a global-scale analysis of spatiotemporal trends in large-river k600 once SWOT launches.
 In preparation for SWOT’s launch, we developed 1) a wide-river-specific hydraulic model for k600 that explains 50% of variation in 𝑘600 2) the BIKER algorithm to infer k600 using no on-the-ground information.
 Validating on 47 SWOT-simulated rivers, we show strong recovery of rivers’ temporal k600 dynamics and a hypothetical total annual carbon emission rate across all 47 rivers (section 3.3).

-Following this, the conclusion now reads:
+Following this section, the conclusion now reads:

 This proof-of-concept study verifies that BIKER can provide meaningful information on the spatiotemporal dynamics of gas exchange solely from SWOT data and functionally opens the door for a global-scale analysis of riverine gas exchange upon SWOT’s launch (and data collection).
 While BIKER results are often biased in magnitude, they strongly capture the temporal dynamics of gas exchange velocity and will provide an unprecedented amount of new information on global riverine gas exchange that should be essential for better constraining existing river [CO2] models.